 Hazards and risks

-Workers who operate or maintain unguarded or inadequately guarded machinery and equipment are at risk of minor abrasions, burns or cuts, and more severe injuries such as lacerations, crushing, fractures or even amputation.
+Workers who operate or maintain unguarded or inadequately guarded machinery and equipment are at risk of minor abrasions, burns or cuts, and in more severe cases, injuries such as serious lacerations, crush injuries, fractures, amputations and fatalities.

 Common hazards arise from: